 Well, nearly.
-In our previous post, we wrote about how to get to Letoon and Xanthos under your own steam.
+In our previous post, we wrote about how to get to Letoon and Xanthos under your own steam if you’re staying in Fethiye.
 This post and the next one will be about the actual sites.

 The Ancient Site of Letoon

 Maybe it’s the setting.
-This was the religious centre of Lycia, it’s a UNESCO site deemed to be of great archaeological importance and yet it just sits there, unassuming, surrounded by the homes, polytunnels and greenhouses of the tomato-growing village of Kumluova.
+This was the religious centre of Lycia.
+It’s a UNESCO site deemed to be of great archaeological importance and yet it just sits there, unassuming, surrounded by the homes, polytunnels and greenhouses of the tomato-growing village of Kumluova.

 As you walk along the road towards the entrance of Letoon, the first clue that you’re nearly there is the theatre in its lush, green setting.

 On entry to the site, you’ll see rows of neatly laid out, labelled boulders.
 Excavations have been going on at Letoon for many years and each time we visit, there are more boulders and slight changes to the construction of the theatre or the temple.

-The theatre dates from the 2nd Century BC, a relative youngster compared to the Lycian rock tombs in Fethiye and certainly a youngster when compared with the history of the complete site of Letoon.
+The theatre dates from the 2nd Century BC.
+Ancient as that may seem, this makes it a relative youngster compared to the Lycian rock tombs in Fethiye.
+And it’s certainly a youngster when compared with the history of the complete site of Letoon.

 As you leave the theatre, you can see the columns of the Temple of Leto ahead of you, through the archway.
 You can also see that these fertile plains mean Letoon is permanently underwater.

 It’s been a wet winter in Turkey and water levels at Letoon were higher than usual.
-A bit of deft tiptoeing meant we were able work our way around to get closer to this mosaic.
+A bit of deft tiptoeing meant we were able work our way around to get closer to this mosaic, however.

 There is another, more detailed mosaic that was unearthed here – but if you want to see that, you need to go to Fethiye Museum where many other finds from Letoon are also on display.

 Archaeological finds at Letoon date back to the 7th Century BC, so with such a long history, the site always has an air of mystery about it.

 The Cult and Myth of Leto

 And with any air of mystery comes the world of myth and legend.
-In short, the myth goes that the nymph Leto gave birth to twins – the future Olympian gods, Artemis and Apollo – and the father was Zeus who just so happened to be a married man.
+In short, the myth goes that the nymph Leto gave birth to twins – the future Olympian goddess and god, Artemis and Apollo.
+The father was Zeus who just so happened to be a married man.

 On arriving at this site (one of the curses was that Leto and her children would be doomed to wander the earth), Leto wanted to give water to her thirsty children but was prevented from doing so by local peasants.

 The frogs and the tune of their croaking are ever-present around the ruins of the Temple of Leto to this very day.
 (We managed to get a shot of this little chap when he thought he was hiding by the water’s edge.)

 Because she gave birth to two Olympian gods, Leto was worshipped all over Greece and Asia Minor as the Mother Goddess.

-- The site of Letoon is open daily and the entrance fee is 5 TL
+- The site of Letoon is open daily and the entrance fee is 5 TL.